ggciag/mandyoc/docs/files/installation.rst

 .. note::

-	You need python and some python libraries to run the last commmand succesfully.
+	You need python and some python packages to run the last commmand succesfully.
 	Check out requirements in `Dependencies`_ section.

 Examples